 Pavel Leonidovich Kogan (Moscow, 6 June 1952) is a Russian violinist and conductor who currently leads the Moscow State Symphony Orchestra.
 His parents are legendary violinists Leonid Kogan and Elizaveta Gilels and his uncle is the inimitable pianist Emil Gilels.
-Maestro Pavel Kogan’s career has spanned over 40 years and five continents and has led him to becoming one of the most respected and widely known Russian conductors of our time.
+Maestro Pavel Kogan’s career has spanned over 40 years and five continents and has led him to become one of the most respected and widely known Russian conductors of our time.
 In 2011 Kogan’s name went into the list of ten greatest conductors of the 20th century, made by an authoritative British classical TV channel.
 Since 1989 Pavel Kogan has been the Music Director and Chief Conductor of the eminent Moscow State Symphony Orchestra (MSSO), building it into one of Russia’s most widely known and highly acclaimed orchestras.

-- Violin Concerto (Khachaturian) on wikipedia
+- Violin Concerto (Khachaturian) on Wikipedia

-- Pavel Kogan on wikipedia
+- Pavel Kogan on Wikipedia

 - Haik Kazazyan on schlernmusicfestival.eu